-In addition to the already available 1080p 240Hz gaming monitors, AUO plans to introduce 27-inch 1440p 240Hz models based on a TN panel with 400-nit peak brightness and 90% DCI-P3 color gamut sometime in future.
+In addition to the already available 1080p 240Hz gaming monitors, AUO plans to introduce 27-inch 1440p 240Hz models based on a TN panel with 0.5ms response time, 400-nit peak brightness, and 90% DCI-P3 color gamut sometime in future.

 What’s more, AUO plans to increase the response time speed of their TN panels from 5ms to 3ms – that’s before overdrive is applied.
 Ultimately, this amounts to a 0.5ms response time speed as opposed to the standard 1ms for TN panels.

 New 24.5-inch and 27-inch 1080p 240Hz models will also be available with the faster 0.5ms response time speed as well while the rest of the specs will remain the same such as the 400-nit peak brightness and the sRGB color gamut.

 |27” 1080p 240Hz 0.5ms||Q1 2019||N/A|